GuyTito/shopbag/README.md

 # shopping_tracker(ShopBag)

-A simple grocery list app to track items and prices as you're shopping.
+A simple grocery list app to track items and prices as you shop.